 May 26, 2015 Children and the Media

 When do kids most watch television?
 It turns out that 6.00-9.00 pm is the most watched timeslot for Australian children aged 8-17 – right in the news and current affairs zone.
 This has an up-side and a downside.
-Most parents and teachers want their children/students to be socially aware, but watching the graphic depictions of violence, tragedy and suffering that permeate our news programs has the potential to harm children as well as inform them.
+Most parents and teachers want their children/students to be socially aware, shop but watching the graphic depictions of violence, about it tragedy and suffering that permeate our news programs has the potential to harm children as well as inform them.
 For this reason it can be helpful to have a better understanding of how frightening media can affect children.

-A lot of research has been conducted on this topic over the last 30 years, much of it by Joanne Cantor and colleagues.
+A lot of research has been conducted on this topic over the last 30 years, viagra much of it by Joanne Cantor and colleagues.
 The results of her research would fill volumes, but readers may be interested in a few key findings.

 The first is that children find different aspects of media depictions frightening at different ages.

 Younger children are ‘concrete’ thinkers and make judgements based on the obvious characteristics of a situation.
 They are more afraid of media portrayals of creatures with obviously frightening characteristics such as monsters and witches, despite the low likelihood of encountering such creatures in real life.
 In addition, because younger children cannot yet think in abstract terms, they may think that an event seen repeatedly on television is actually a series of new events of a similar type occurring again and again, thus making repeated coverage of natural disasters particularly traumatic.